pivot-access-ltd/bma-offline-docs/src/commission-machines.md

 Once commissioned, a machine's status will change to Ready, and an extra tab for the machine called "Commissioning" will become available.
 This tab contains the results of the scripts executed during the commissioning process. rad-end

-rad-begin /deb/2.9/cli
 Once commissioned, you may consider [creating or applying a tag](/t/maas-tags/2896) to this machine.
-The next step is [deployment](/t/deploy-machines/2608). rad-end

-rad-begin /deb/2.9/ui
-Once commissioned, you may consider [creating or applying a tag](/t/maas-tags/2897) to this machine.
-The next step is [deployment](/t/deploy-machines/2609). rad-end

-rad-begin /deb/3.0/cli
-Once commissioned, you may consider [creating or applying a tag](/t/maas-tags/4023) to this machine.
-The next step is [deployment](/t/deploy-machines/3915). rad-end

-rad-begin /deb/3.0/ui
-Once commissioned, you may consider [creating or applying a tag](/t/maas-tags/4024) to this machine.
-The next step is [deployment](/t/deploy-machines/3916). rad-end

-rad-begin /snap/2.9/cli
-Once commissioned, you may consider [creating or applying a tag](/t/maas-tags/2890) to this machine.
-The next step is [deployment](/t/deploy-machines/2602). rad-end

-rad-begin /snap/2.9/ui
-Once commissioned, you may consider [creating or applying a tag](/t/maas-tags/2891) to this machine.
-The next step is [deployment](/t/deploy-machines/2603). rad-end

-rad-begin /snap/3.0/cli
-Once commissioned, you may consider [creating or applying a tag](/t/maas-tags/4021) to this machine.
-The next step is [deployment](/t/deploy-machines/3913). rad-end

-rad-begin /snap/3.0/ui
-Once commissioned, you may consider [creating or applying a tag](/t/maas-tags/4022) to this machine.
-The next step is [deployment](/t/deploy-machines/3914). rad-end
+The next step is [deployment](/t/deploy-machines/nnnn).

 <a href="#heading--numa-sriov-commissioning"><h3 id="heading--numa-sriov-commissioning">Commission NUMA and SR-IOV nodes</h3></a>